mwcproject/mwc-node/doc/roadmap.md

-This document will explain the plans in the near/intermediate and long term regarding MWC development.
-Given the successful launch of the
-Mainnet on 11/11 and the fact that the airdrop is going well and scheduled to be completed on January 2nd, 2020 we need to start talking about the roadmap for MWC.
-We will split this document into near, medium, and long term plans.
+The MWC network has been functioning flawlessly since launch with 100% uptime.
+MWC development is progressing well and there are many areas where development resources could be allocated.

+This roadmap will show you where MWC has been and plans to go.
+If you are a skilled developer then please jump in and help make it happen!

-# Near term
+# Completed

-- Continued support of claims process - in process
-- HODL Program details - Q1 target
+- BTC/MWC atomic swap on testnet.
+- 11/11/2019 Mainnet launch.
+- 01/02/2020 Airdrop concluded.
+About 5,400,037 MWC claimed and 599,963 unclaimed.
+- 2,599,963 MWC moved to a verifiable escrow wallets for HODL program and unclaimed airdrop.
-- MWC QT Wallet cold storage - Q1 target (released)
+- MWC QT wallet cold storage implementation.
+- 01/21/2020 GRIN CVE patched.

+# Near term (0-3 months)
+- Grin 3.0 rebase.
+- Transaction pool update.
-- HODL Program implementation - Q2 target
+- HODL program details.

-# Medium term
+# Medium term (3-6 months)
+- Unclaimed airdrop use to burn, add to HODL program or additional airdrop(s).
+- HODL program implementation.

-- Grin rebase
+- Website content.
+- Email list updates.
-- Atomic Swaps
+- Website notifications.
+- BTC/MWC atomic swaps.
+  - QT wallet integration.
+  - MWC 713 integration.
+- Block explorer updates.

-# Long term (some or all need to prioritize)
+# Long term (6+ months depending on priority)
+- Additional Grin rebases.

-- Decentralized exchange
+- Decentralized exchange.
-- Mobile wallet
+- Mobile wallet.
-- Continued grin rebases
-- Multisig
+- Multisig.
-- Lightning network
+- Lightning network.
-- Improved privacy with coin shuffle.
+- Coin shuffle.
-- Hardware wallets (requires hardware manufacturer support)
+- Hardware wallets but requires hardware manufacturer support.

-These are some of the directions we could go.
-Depending on market needs, we may pick one or more of these to focus on.
+There are many potential places development resources can be allocated and they will be chosen based on market needs.